 Xpulse 200T launch has been announced for early next year.
 Let us give you a quick overview of the motorcycle in this story…

-We have already discussed Xpulse a lot and let us, in this story, talk about the Xpulse 200T in quick pointers…
+We have already discussed Xpulse a lot and let us, in this story, talk about its sibling Xpulse 200T, which sprung out of nowhere in quick pointers…

 What is Xpulse 200T?

 200T is the tourer version of Xpulse which focuses more on the long distance riding comfort.
 It has a different and relatively comfortable posture and loading capability with its large luggage plate.

 No!
 Unlike the Xpulse 200 which was first unveiled as a concept, the Xpulse 200T is showcased as a production-ready model.
 In simple terms, there shouldn’t be many changes when it eventually reaches your local dealerships.

 Xpulse 200T Features –

 Xpulse 200T will come with LED head and tail lamps, digital speedometer with Bluetooth connectivity and turn-by-turn navigation.
 It will also carry forward Xpulse’s single-channel ABS.

 200T gets alloys in place of spokes and regular 17 inch tyres instead of the 18-21 inch combo of the ADV version.
 This also means that the seat height of 200T is lower (by 30 mm).
 The handlebar is also shorter and unlike the ADV’s high-mounted sideseat exhaust, 200T comes with a more conventional side slung canister.

 In its press release, Hero has officially said that both Xpulse 200 and Xpulse 200T are ‘likely‘ to be launched in India towards the beginning of 2019.
 Now, based on the history of the company and the lack of confidence they have showcased so far, we can safely hope to see both the motorcycles in our local showrooms before the end of next year, if everything goes as planned!